jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 {{< img src="/photos/tech/phone.jpg" alt="Phone" >}}

 The shop will then return the phone to the manufacturer for recycling. **The contract will prevent the lessee from switching brands.**

+Currently, contracts exist under the telecom service providers, not the phone manufacturer.
+In a usufruct economy, telecom services will have one service provider made up of a semi state-owned corporation.

 #### For Real Estate